Am I being passive-aggressive? 20 signs to look out for in your relationship

 Challenge your automatic responses.
 When we develop negative or unhelpful patterns of behaviour, it’s only natural to fall back into those familiar ways of reacting.
 Try to stay calm.
 Take a moment to consider your response before you act.
 How are you feeling?
 Is there a reason why you aren’t being open about these feelings?
 Would it help to come back to the conversation later and talk about it when you have both had more time to think things through?

 Be mindful.
-Practising mindfulness isn’t just a fad.
-Mindfulness can help you to be more present in the moment, and can allow you to be more aware of your thoughts, feelings, emotions, and behaviour.
-Incorporating mindfulness into your routine can help you to think more clearly and become more aware of your physical and emotional reactions.
+Practising mindfulness can help you to be more present, allowing you to be more aware of your thoughts, feelings, emotions, and behaviour.
+Incorporating mindfulness into your routine can help you to think more clearly and recognise your physical and emotional reactions.
 Counselling Directory explains more about how you can practise mindfulness and shares a free guided meditation for calm and peace.

 Practice being assertive.
-Being more assertive can help you to avoid passive aggression.
-By being more assertive, you are practising a core communication skill.
-In essence, being assertive helps you express yourself more effectively, stand up for your point of view, and make your wants and needs a priority.
+This core communication skill can help you to avoid passive aggression by helping you express yourself more effectively, stand up for your point of view, and and make your wants and needs a priority.
 Being assertive can help to boost your self-esteem and help you to feel more confident.
 Counsellor Greg Savva explains more about how to communicate assertively.

 Work with a therapist.
-Working with a counsellor can feel like a big step.
-But it’s important to remember that a therapist is there to offer a safe space to talk about your worries and feelings.
-They aren’t there to offer judgement, but can help you to identify past events that may have acted as triggers to affect how you are feeling right now.
+Working with a counsellor can feel like a big step, but it’s important to remember that a therapist is there to offer a safe space to talk about your worries and feelings.
+They can help you to identify past events that may have acted as triggers to affect how you are feeling right now.
 By understanding the causes of your insecurities, fears, and anxieties, you can learn new, healthier ways to manage and express your feelings.

 To find out more about how therapy can help with passive aggression, visit Counselling Directory.
 Ready to speak with a therapist?
-Enter your postcode in the search below to find a qualified, experienced counsellor near you.
+Head to happiful.com to find a qualified, experienced counsellor near you.